ITA-Solar/solo-spice-ql/README.md

 git config --local core.hooksPath .githooks/ chmod +x .githooks/*
 ```
 Git will then run the script _./githooks/pre-commit_ every time you commit something.
-This script will check each modified file whether there is a line with the above format, and if yes, updates date and time and adds these changes to the commit.
+This script will check each modified and staged file whether there is a line with the above format, and if yes, updates date and time and adds these changes to the commit.